easytarget/MQ-Pro-IO/README.md

 Internally, the **D1** has a number of internal hardware interfaces for different signal types; 6xUART for serial, 2xSPI, 4xI2C(TWI), 3xI2Si/PCM (audio), 8xPWM, and some additional units for USB, HDMI, Audio, and more (see the Data sheet)

 The chip has an internal 'pin muxer' to connect pins to signals.
 Each pin can connect to a (predefined) set of signals, which allows you to map each pin on the GPIO header to multiple possible functions.
-You can browse the full range of mappings in the Allwinner D1 datasheet, Table 4-3 (see the 'references' folder in this repo for a copy).
+You can browse the full range of mappings in the Allwinner D1 datasheet, Table 4-3 (see the [references](./reference)' folder in this repo for a copy).

 Additionally all pins are high-impedance by default and can be set to a HIGH or LOW digital output.
 They can all work as digital inputs, and all have configurable pull-up and pull down resistors, and can generate interrupts.
 ADC input capable pins are limited, see the datasheet for more.